 We know the power of therapy animal visits and we know how much our volunteers enjoy sharing your pets with your community.
 And we know that there are countless people, from exhausted healthcare workers to students finally returning to the classroom, who will benefit from interaction with therapy animals, especially as we recover from the effects of the pandemic.
 Pet Partners will continue supporting human health and well-being through the human-animal bond.

 Pet Partners follows CDC guidance on best practices for therapy animal handlers.
 Read their guidance for the latest information about therapy animals and COVID-19.

-We have created guidelines on safety, procedures, and policies around COVID-19 to support our volunteers in several types of Pet Partners activity.
+We have created guidelines on safety, procedures, and policies around COVID-19 to support our volunteers in several types of Pet Partners activities.
 There are guidelines available on the following topics:

 There are many in our communities who could benefit from the love of a therapy animal as we begin to recover from the pandemic.
 We all have a responsibility to ensure that interactions with therapy animals promote health and safety through rigorous infection prevention.
 Learn more about our Standards of Practice in Animal-Assisted Interventions.

 Many of the tools and resources developed over the course of the pandemic are still applicable as circumstances around COVID-19 change, and can be used by both Pet Partners volunteers and facilities that want to include therapy animal interactions.
 We’re pleased to offer a variety of resources to support animal-assisted interventions in innovative ways.